-Those of us who live in the Bay Area are lucky to have access to a 3.6 million-acre greenbelt that provides us with fresh food, clean air, and great places to hike.
-Greenbelt Alliance works to protect these lands from unsustainable sprawl development.
+Those of us who live in the Bay Area are lucky to have access to a 3.6 million-acre greenbelt that provides us with clean air and water, productive farmlands, and nearby natural areas to experience the power of nature.
+Greenbelt Alliance works to protect these lands through land-use policies.
 But exactly what is a greenbelt?

 “The San Francisco Bay Area’s natural lands provide fresh water, wildlife habitat, and protection against the effects of climate change.
 Greenbelt Alliance’s work on forward-thinking and creative policies to save these places is critical to the future of the Bay Area.”

 - Explore your local greenbelt with us on an outing!
 Our outings program offers free guided nature hikes, urban tours, and bike rides throughout the Bay Area.
 Right now, we’re offering virtual outings.
 Check them out and RSVP now!

 - We need you to be a champion for the Bay Area’s greenbelts too.
 You can take action today to lend your support to our land conservation and smart growth work.

 Get monthly updates on events, actions, and news from Greenbelt Alliance.